-Squabbles erupt as G7 leaders arrive for summit in France
+Squabbles erupt as G7 leaders open summit in French resort

 Anti-summit protests have become common, and on Saturday thousands of anti-globalization activists, Basque separatists and “yellow vest” protesters marched peacefully across France’s border with Spain to demand action from the leaders.

-“It’s more money for the rich and nothing for the poor.
-We see the Amazonian forests burning and the Arctic melting,” said Alain Missana, an electrician wearing a yellow vest - symbol of anti-government protests that have rattled France for months.
+“It’s more money for the rich and nothing for the poor,” said Alain Missana, an electrician wearing a yellow vest - symbol of anti-government protests that have rattled France for months.

 EU leaders piled pressure on Friday on Brazilian President Jair Bolsonaro over fires raging in the Amazon rainforest.

-Macron said Bolsonaro had lied in playing down concerns about climate change at a G20 summit in Japan in June, and threatened to veto a trade pact between the European Union and the Mercosur bloc of South American countries.
+Even so, Britain and Germany were at odds with Macron’s decision to pressure Brazil by blocking a trade deal between the EU and the Mercosur group of Brazil, Argentina, Uruguay and Paraguay.

+A spokesman for German Chancellor Angela Merkel said not concluding the trade deal was “not the appropriate answer to what is happening in Brazil now.”

-The UK’s Johnson has voiced deep concern about the forest blazes, but appeared to disagree with Macron on how to respond.
+The UK’s Johnson also appeared to disagree with Macron on how to respond.

 “There are all sorts of people who will take any excuse at all to interfere with trade and to frustrate trade deals and I don’t want to see that,” he said.

-Reporting by Jess Mason, William James, Richard Lough, Marine Pennetier, John Chalmers, Crispian Balmer, John Irish, in Biarritz, Bryan Pietsch in Washington, Gabriela Baczynska in Brussels and Chris Steitz in Frankfurt; Writing by John Chalmers; Editing by Frances Kerry
+Reporting by Jeff Mason, William James, Richard Lough, Marine Pennetier, John Chalmers, Crispian Balmer and John Irish in Biarritz, Bryan Pietsch in Washington, Gabriela Baczynska in Brussels and Chris Steitz in Frankfurt; Writing by John Chalmers; Editing by Frances Kerry